High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Preliminaries

 \section{Preliminaries}

-This section consists of four subsections: The first introduces the notation used throughout the paper.
-The second describes the channels used.
-The third describes the achievable information rates used in the paper for quantifying the performance of the designed constellations.
-Finally, the fourth describes the optimisation algorithm based on gradients for nonlinear optimisation problems.
+This section consists of four subsections: A introduces the notation used throughout the paper; B describes the channels used; C describes the achievable information rates used in the paper for quantifying the performance of the designed constellations.
+Finally, D describes the optimisation algorithm based on gradients for nonlinear optimisation problems.